Sparkle GMA Artist Center: GMA Artist Center

 GMA Artist Center or GMAAC conducted several auditions prior to launching its first batch of talents in 1998.
 It also launched the "Metropop Star Search" from 1996 to 1998 where winners automatically became part of GMAAC.
 It was originally headed by veteran talent manager Wyngard Tracy until 2000.
 When Felipe Gozon took over as GMA Network's president and CEO in 2000, the Artist Center was placed under the network's Entertainment Division led by Wilma Galvante.
 In 2003, GMAAC hired Ida Henares as their newest head.
 Under her leadership, GMAAC launched the reality artista search Starstruck which became the main launching pad for most star hopefuls since then.
 In 2007, GMA Artist Center invoked the exclusivity clause.
 For 2011, GMA Artist Center's slogan was "Making Stars Shine".

 In 2013, Henares retired from her position.
 In 2014, Simoun Ferrer and Gigi Santiago-Lara became the new heads of GMAAC.
 During their tenure until present day, GMAAC experienced growth and increased popularity, with most of its artists being given recognition here and abroad.
 On July 13, 2021, former Star Magic Chairman Emeritus Johnny Manahan signed up as GMAAC consultant.
 On September 5, 2021, GMAAC organized "Signed for Stardom", a digital multi-platform event where current and new talents were signed up and introduced to the public.

-GMAAC provides models for various endorsements, actors for film projects of Philippine television and film industry; and singers for GMA Music.
+GMAAC provides models for various endorsements, and actors for projects of Philippine television, music, and film industry.